Home

 International Students

 Explore the tools and services from study permits to housing and community life that will guide you through your journey at King’s on the International Students page.
-It includes the International Student Centre that connects with the King’s and Dalhousie international student community and promotes programming and information to support their success.
+Here you’ll find more information about the International Student Centre that connects King’s and Dalhousie’s international student community and promotes programming to support success.

 Black community at King's